nishit-95/nishit-95/README.md

 🚀 Software Developer | 👨‍💻 Open Source Enthusiast | 💡 Tech Innovator

-- 🌱 Currently working on Raect and Asp.Net.
+- 🌱 Currently working on React and ASP.NET.
 - 👯 Looking to collaborate on exciting tech projects.
 - 💼 Experienced in Responsive Web Development.
 - 🔭 Exploring new technologies like DevOps.